krzentner/language-world/data/gpt-3.5-turbo/chain_md/handle-pull-2.md

-The robot should perform the following steps:
+To pull up the handle reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper above the handle  2.
-Grab the handle with the gripper  3.
-Pull the handle up First, put the gripper above the handle.
+Put gripper around handle  2.
+Pull up on handle First, put the gripper around the handle so that we can grasp it.
-    - When the robot's gripper is not vertically aligned with the handle, the robot should put gripper above handle.
+    - When the robot's gripper is not around the handle and the gripper is open, the robot should drop gripper around handle.
-    If the handle is now grabbed by the gripper and the gripper is not pulling up on the handle, pull the handle up.
+    Once the gripper is around the handle, we can pull up on it.
-    - When the robot's gripper is vertically aligned with the handle and the robot's gripper is around the handle, the robot should pull up on the handle.
+    - When the robot's gripper is around the handle, the robot should pull up on handle.